Your prenatal testing journey

 Types of testing

-As your baby grows, so can your knowledge about the types of testing available before and during pregnancy.
+As your baby grows, so can your knowledge about the types of testing available before, during, and right after pregnancy.
 Here are some common screenings and tests to familiarize yourself with as you navigate your pregnancy.

 Prenatal screening